DevCycleHQ/devcycle-docs/docs/home/feature-management/organizing-your-flags-and-variables/api-and-sdk-keys.md

 #### Server-Side SDK Keys

-All of the DevCycle Server-Side SDKs should be initialized with the Environment's Server-Side SDK key.
-This SDK key provides read-only access of the Features on your DevCycle Environment.
+All of the DevCycle Server-Side SDKs should be initialized with the environment's Server-Side SDK key.
+This SDK key provides read-only access of the features on your DevCycle environment.
 This key is used for SDKs which currently make continuous calls to the DevCycle APIs for each SDK interaction per user.
+It also has access to the full project configuration data, which is used for local bucketing SDKs.

+The Server-Side SDK key must be kept secret, as it has access to the full configuration data of your project.
+Never include this key in a client-side application.
+Doing so risks exposing it to end-users via mobile app unpacking or browser network inspection.

 #### Client-Side SDK Keys

-All of the DevCycle Client-Side SDKs (non-mobile) should be initialized with the Environment's Client-Side SDK key.
-This SDK key provides read-only access of the Features on your DevCycle Environment.
-This SDK Key grants access to a DevCycle environment's entire configuration, which will be referenced locally on the client with each SDK interaction per user.
+All of the DevCycle Client-Side SDKs (non-mobile) should be initialized with the environment's Client-Side SDK key.
+This SDK key provides read-only access to the features accessible by a given user on your DevCycle environment.
+This SDK Key grants access to the DevCycle SDK API, which returns user-customized configurations including feature information which they are permitted to access.

 #### Mobile SDK Keys

 All of the DevCycle Mobile SDKs should be initialized with the Environment's Mobile SDK key.
-This SDK key provides read-only access of the Features on your DevCycle Environment.
-This SDK Key grants access to a DevCycle environment's entire configuration, which will be referenced locally on the client with each SDK interaction per user.
+This SDK key provides read-only access to the features accessible by a given user on your DevCycle environment.
+This SDK Key grants access to the DevCycle SDK API, which returns user-customized configurations including feature information which they are permitted to access.

-This key is separate from the standard SDK keys due to the insecure nature of mobile applications and easy access of mobile application internal information.
-This SDK key only provides the Mobile SDKs with information relevant to the current user and will not download the information of any features the user is not presently in.
+This key is separate from the standard SDK keys due to the differing security requirements of client-side (eg. browser) and mobile use cases.
+Separation allows one key to be rotated without affecting the other.
+In the future, it will also be possible to control feature availability specifically for mobile keys.